Trump administration boosts ability to deny green cards to immigrants using welfare programs

 Those factors will be considered along with standard considerations such as age, health, financial assets and education.
 While Cuccinelli's USCIS is the lead agency, similar filters will be used at the State Department (for those applying for visas from abroad) and Border Patrol.

-Cuccinelli told Fox News that the rule is not so much about limiting successful applications (noting that President Trump has sworn in more new citizens on an annual basis than former President Barack Obama) as it is about providing clarity to both USCIS staff in charge of enforcing the law, and also to immigrants about what benefits will factor in to a public charge determination.
+Cuccinelli told Fox News that the rule is not so much about limiting successful applications (noting that President Trump has sworn in more new citizens on an annual basis than were sworn in during the tail end of former President Barack Obama's administration) as it is about providing clarity to both USCIS staff in charge of enforcing the law, and also to immigrants about what benefits will factor in to a public charge determination.

 “There’s no reason for anyone to be confused.
 It’s easy to answer the question: ‘Is X covered or isn’t it covered.’
 That is a quick and easy answer to get via the USCIS website,” he said.